jelofsson/somc-subpages-jelofsson/readme.md

 `src/` contains all source files for this project.

-You'll find the core class (that does most of the magic) in `src/includes/classes/class-plugin-widgt.php`.
+You'll find the core class in `src/includes/classes/class-plugin-widget.php`.
+(does most of the magic)

 Also `src/includes/static/js/subpages.js` contain the scripts for sorting the subpage lists.